 How to Setup Alerts

 Alerts in RapidSpike are configured in two parts.
-First, you must create one or more Delivery Methods.
-These are a way of saying WHO gets notified, and HOW.
+First, you must create one or more Alert Delivery Groups.
+These are a way of saying who gets notified, and how.
 You then make an Alert Rule, to which you attach one or more Delivery Methods.

 - Shopping Cart page is down for 1 min: Email developer

 - Shopping Cart page is down for 10 min: Text Development Team manager